-It was not until 2009 that some releif came via supply and demand evening out, producing 10-20% increase in pricing in that year alone.
+It was not until 2009 that some relief came via supply and demand evening out, producing 10-20% increase in pricing in that year alone.
 Strong growth was then maintained until 2013.
 Since then prices have declined slowly again.
-See this report http://www.fao.org/3/a-i4480e.pdf

 The living and working conditions of the plantation workers varies from region to region, but by and large it is poor: